MONDAY, OCT. 29

 Al Collins, project manager of the Boutwell House renovation, will discuss the accomplishments of the last year and the plans for the future.

-A brief business meeting will be held
+A brief business meeting will be held to elect officers and accept the newly

 All members and interested Groton residents are invited to attend.